Cost of Living in Lake Chapala, Mexico

 If you are thinking about moving to Lake Chapala, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Lake Chapala varies depending on the type of housing that you are looking for.
 On average, you can find basic living accommodations such as a one or two bedroom apartment for around 600-1,000 USD a month.
-For larger homes, the cost can climb up to around 2,500 to 4,000 USD a month," remarked one expat in Lake Chapala.
+For larger homes, the cost can climb up to around 2,500 to 4,000 USD a month," said one expat in Lake Chapala.

 Click connect to have our partner contact you via e-mail and/or phone.